parke/lush/readme.txt

   Command can be a table (typically, a list).
 If the first value in the list is a string, that string is expanded by expand_template().
-  All other values in the list will be expanded by expand and quoted as separate arguments.
+  All values from the are then quoted as separate arguments.

 expand_template ( info, template )